|

 Prashant Karmakar, is from Vishwakarma community, from West Bengal Native Place.
 Having lost his right arm in an accident when he was 7, Karmakar took to swimming at 16.
 The 32-year-old from West Bengal overcame poverty, initially unhelpful parents and almost non-existent government support to win laurels for India in several international events.
-He ran away from home and went to Pune, where he trained at Balewadi.

 Ranked third in Asia, including a bronze at the International German Swimming Championship for the Disabled in June,and qualified for the 2010 International Paralympic Committee (IPC) Swimming World Championships in Eindhoven,The Netherlands.